 When you tell such stories – always try to put the emphasis on the customer.
 It’s your success that you’re celebrating, but credit the customer with making that success a reality because, without your customers, you have no stories to tell.

-GoDaddy Websites + Marketing is there to help you make the most of your satisfied customer stories by helping you build on your successes.
-Websites + Marketing will help you take these success stories and use them to reach out to new customers.
+GoDaddy’s Website Builder is there to help you make the most of your satisfied customer stories by helping you build on your successes.
+We will help you take these success stories and use them to reach out to new customers.
 Then you’ll have everything you need to succeed online.